andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 For nearly all instances, we wanted to replace these with the `uuidv7()` function in Postgres 18.

-## How
+## How did the switch go?
 One wrinkle was that modifying the column default generation function, while fast, requires an `access exclusive` lock.

-This means the lock held, as an exclusive lock, conflicts with *everything* including regular old `select` statements.
+This means the lock held conflicts with *everything* including regular `select` statements.

 For our highest queried tables, this was a problem as there was almost never a "window" to perform this operation.

 Let's look at the simpler case first.

 In our migrations framework, we'd perform a transaction and use `set local` to set very short timeouts to try and perform the `alter table`:

 From psql:
 ```sql